pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-display-with-source.md

 ## Capturing a Game

+When you select Game Capture, the properties window should appear like this:

 ![Game Capture Properties](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/GameCaptureProperties.png?raw=true)

-1. We recommend using the mode 'Capture Specific Window', as this gives you the most control over which application OBS detects and captures.
+1. Select 'Capture Specific Window' in the 'Mode' drop-down menu (This gives you the most control over which application OBS detects and captures)
-2. Select your app/game from the drop-down 'window' menu
+2. Select your app/game from the drop-down 'Window' menu
 3. Press 'OK'

 If you cannot find your currently running application in the drop-down menu, try searching for it using a Window Capture source instead.

 ## Capturing a Window

+When you select Window Capture, the properties window should appear like this:

 ![Game Capture Properties](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_Window_Cap_Properties.png?raw=true)